Joha-will/Natours/README.md

 - How to use a powerful mixin to write media queries;
 - How to use the @content and @if Sass directives;
+- How to use Google Chrome DevTools for responsive design;

 </td></tr></table>